abhishekz-tech/banking-system-python/README.md

 ### Explanation:
 - `def` is used to create a function.
-- This function displays the current balance available in the account.
+- This function displays the current available balance.

 ---